Get information about data tables

 info reads its standard input [or from files] and finds the extreme values in each of the columns reported as slash-separated min/max pairs.
 It recognizes NaNs and will print warnings if the number of columns vary from record to record.
 The pairs can be split into two separate columns by using the -C option.
 As another option, info can find the extent of data in the first two columns rounded up and down to the nearest multiple of the supplied increments given by -I. Such output will be in the text form -Rw/e/s/n, which can be used directly on the command line for other modules (hence only dx and dy are needed).
 If -C is combined with -I then the output will be in column form and rounded up/down for as many columns as there are increments provided in -I. A similar option (-T) will provide a -Tzmin/zmax/dz string for makecpt.

-- Specify how the range should be reported.
-Choose -Aa for the range of all files combined, -Af to report the range for each file separately, and -As to report the range for each segment (in multisegment files) separately.
+Specify how the range should be reported.
+Choose -Aa for the range of all tables combined, -At to report the range for each table separately, and -As to report the range for each segment (in multisegment tables) separately.
 [Default is -Aa].

-- Returns the counts of various records depending on the appended mode: i returns a single record with the total number of tables, segments, data records, header records, and overall records.
+Returns the counts of various records depending on the appended mode: i returns a single record with the total number of tables, segments, data records, header records, and overall records.
 In contrast, d returns information for each segment in the virtual data set: tbl_number, seg_number, n_rows, start_rec, stop_rec.
-Mode t does the same but honors the input table organization and thus resets seg_number, start_rec, stop_rec at the start of each new table.
+Mode t does the same but honors the input table organization and thus resets seg_number, start_rec, stop_rec at the start of each new table [Default is i].

-- Report the min/max of the first n columns to the nearest multiple of the provided increments (separate the n increments by slashes), and output results in the form -Rw/e/s/n (unless -C is set).
+Compute the min/max values of the first n columns to the nearest multiple of the provided increments (separate the n increments by slashes) [default is 2 columns].
+By default, output results in the form -Rw/e/s/n, unless -C is set in which case we output each min and max value in separate output columns.
 If only one increment is given we also use it for the second column (for backwards compatibility).
 To override this behavior, use -Ipdx.
 If the input x- and y-coordinates all have the same phase shift relative to the dx and dy increments then we use those phase shifts in determining the region, and you may use -rreg to switch from gridline-registration to pixel-registration.
 For irregular data both phase shifts are set to 0 and the -rreg is ignored.
 Use -Ifdx[/dy] to report an extended region optimized to give grid dimensions for fastest results in programs using FFTs.
 Use -Isdx[/dy] to report an extended region optimized to give grid dimensions for fastest results in programs like surface.
 Use -Ib to write the bounding box of the data table or segments (see -A) as a closed polygon segment.
-Note: for oblique projections you should use the -Ap option in plot to draw the box properly.
+Note: For oblique projections you should use the -Ap option in plot to draw the box properly.
 If -Ie is given then the exact min/max of the input is given in the -R string.
+Append +r to modify the min/max of the first n columns further: Append inc, xinc/yinc, or winc/einc/sinc/ninc to adjust the region to be a multiple of these steps [no adjustment].
+Alternatively, use +R to extend the region outward by adding these increments instead, or +e which is like +r but it ensures that the bounding box extends by at least 0.25 times the increment [no extension].

-- Determines common limits across tables (-Af) or segments (-As).
+Determines common limits across tables (-At) or segments (-As).
 If used with -I it will round inwards so that the resulting bounds lie within the actual data domain.

-- Report the min/max of the first (0’th) column to the nearest multiple of dz and output this as the string -Tzmin/zmax/dz.
+Report the min/max of the first (0’th) column to the nearest multiple of dz and output this as the string -Tzmin/zmax/dz.
 To use another column, append +ccol.
-Cannot be used together with -I.
+Cannot be used together with -I. Note: If your column has absolute time then you may append a valid fixed time unit to dz, or rely on the current setting of TIME_UNIT [s].

 - -e[~]“pattern” | -e[~]/regexp/[i] (more …)